-7 Safe(r) Travel and Adventure Ideas for Fall 2020
+7 Safe(r) Travel and Adventure Ideas for Fall 2021

-“The risk of viral transmission is lower outdoors than indoors, as the air either evaporates or denatures the viral particles, making them ineffective," explains public health expert Carol Winner, MSE, MPH.
+Remember that outdoor plans are safer than indoor ones.
+"The risk of viral transmission is lower outdoors than indoors, as the air either evaporates or denatures the viral particles, making them ineffective," explains public health expert Carol Winner, MSE, MPH.
 "According to researchers, just social distancing without masks is not enough.
 Together, with the added protection of being outside, your risk is much lower—almost at 90 percent."

-If you're itching for some adventure, grab your mask and consider one of these fun fall travel ideas.
+So if you're itching for some adventure, grab your mask and consider one of these fun fall travel ideas.

 "Many wineries are now offering private sessions, which allows guests to experience less exposure to others while enjoying their wine," says Haynes.
 Many are even hosting outdoors or will allow you to pick up a bottle and head to the vineyard for a socially distanced picnic.
 If wineries aren't really a thing where you live, create your own wine tasting session.
 Pick up three to five bottles from the same winery, print out descriptions from their website, and taste away.
 Make it extra special by setting up a picnic in the backyard.